EvergineTeam/MixedRealityToolkit/README.md

 | 2D style plane which supports scrolling with articulated hand input | Learn about various types of pointers | Scripts and examples for integrating speech input|

 # Example scene

-Check out WaveEngine.MRTK's various types of interactions and UI controls in our sample scene, which can be found in the Releases section.
+Check out Evergine.MRTK's various types of interactions and UI controls in our sample scene, which can be found in the Releases section.

 Video: https://www.youtube.com/watch?v=KbhLifObJNA